How To Test The Camshaft Position Sensor (1996-1997 3.9L V6 Dodge Ram Pickup)

 The cool thing is that the camshaft position sensor can be diagnosed as good or bad in 3 tests and they're not difficult to perform.

-In this tutorial I'll explain these 3 tests in a step-by-step manner so that you can find out if the CMP sensor is bad (or not).
+In this tutorial, I'll explain these 3 tests in a step-by-step manner so that you can find out if the CMP sensor is bad (or not).

 NOTE: The camshaft position sensor is also known as the distributor pickup coil.

-In Spanish You can find this tutorial in Spanish here: Cómo Probar El Sensor CMP (1996-1997 3.9L Dodge Ram Pickup) (at: autotecnico-online.com).
+ES In Spanish You can find this tutorial in Spanish here: Cómo Probar El Sensor CMP (1996-1997 3.9L Dodge Ram Pickup) (at: autotecnico-online.com).

 APPLIES TO: This tutorial applies to the following vehicles since they use the exact same camshaft position (CMP) sensor: